Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Can I let someone use my Magic Key Pass?

 Once you activate your Magic Key, you’ll have your picture taken so they can verify you when you scan for entry into the park.
-Magic Keys are non-transferable.
+Magic Key passes are non-transferable.

-You can, however, bring guests to the Magic Key Terrace as long as they have valid theme park tickets and a reservation on the same date.
+You can, however, bring guests to the terrace as long as they have valid theme park tickets and a reservation on the same date.

-Each Disneyland Magic Key holder can bring one guest to the terrace.
+Each Magic Key holder can bring one guest to the terrace.

-Can you go to both theme parks with the Magic Key Pass?
+Can you go to both Disneyland Resort theme parks with the Magic Key Pass?

 You can park hop between Disneyland and DCA starting at 11 am each day with a valid Magic Key pass.
 This benefit is available to all Magic Key pass holders.